aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/csv-to-docx/_index.md

 The following example demonstrates how to convert CSV to DOCX in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert CSV into DOCX.
+Follow the easy steps to convert CSV to DOCX.
 Upload your CSV file, then simply save it as DOCX file.
 For both CSV reading and DOCX writing you can use fully qualified filenames.
 The output DOCX content and formatting will be identical to the original CSV document.

 {{% /blocks/products/pf/agp/text %}}